phyx-be/TESS/README.md

 Adafruit Feather compatible embedded Linux board based on the Allwinner T113-S3 SoC with 128MB DDR3 built-in.

+## Software
+Follow the development of our [buildroot Linux.](https://github.com/phyx-be/buildroot-tess)

 ## Blockdiagram
 TESS is designed to be a breakout board for the Allwinner T113-S3 with limited features on the board but maximal flexibility.
 ![TESS 00 Blockdiagram](media/TESS_Block.png)